fossabot/wp-social-manager/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+* A few minor bug fixes, and changes in to retain consistency.

 = 1.0.3 =
-* A few Minor changes in the generated meta tags.
+* A few minor changes in the generated meta tags.

 = 1.0.2 =
 * A few minor bug fixes, tweaks in Backbone application, and fixed `readme.txt` formatting issue.